Grouping is the arrangement of information based on the indicated characteristics.

 Information in the report will be presented in the following way: short trips — from the minimum trip time indicated in the trip detector up to 15 minutes, medium-term trips — from 15 minutes up to 1 hour, long trips — from 1 up to 3 hours.

 Depending on the report type, besides standard groupings (by time intervals), additional groupings can be used as well (for example, by geofence, route, sensor, user, event, action type, violation type, trips, streets).
 In this case, the grouping works by the name of the element.

 Sorting is the distribution of information in a table in descending or ascending order based on the selected characteristics.

 Sorting allows you to distribute the grouped data by any selected column of the report table.

-You cannot sort data by custom columns added using the calculator.
+You cannot sort data by custom columns.

 Next to each added grouping interval, in the Sorting column, there is a drop-down list where you can specify the column included in the report so that the data will be sorted by the specified characteristic (column) within the grouping.
 The selected sorting criterion is applied to the subsequent (nested) grouping level.
 In addition, to the left of the drop-down list, there is an icon with the help of which you can set the direction of sorting (from smaller to greater and vice versa).

 Tabular data can be sorted even if the grouping is absent.
 To do this, in the drop-down list in front of the Total interval select the sorting parameter and also set the direction of grouping.